ZhgChg.Li

 3. Click “Allow”

 After installation, return to the Install App page where the Slack App Bot User OAuth Token will appear.
-Click “Copy” to copy it, make sure to save it for later use.
+Click “Copy” to copy it, and save it for later configuration.

 • Sidebar -> Channels -> Create -> Create channel